maxxxpavlov/node-vk-bot-api/README.md

 ## Sessions

-Store anything for current user in local (or [redis](https://github.com/nodejs-vk-bot/nodejs-vk-bot-session-redis)) memory.
+Store anything for current user in local memory.

 ### Usage